cjimti/mk/_posts/2018-05-18-lets-encrypt-kubernetes.md

     - phc.imti.co
     secretName: phc-production-tls
 ```
 I could have easily created a seperate cert for imti.co and grouped it under a seperate `hosts:` section.
-However I'll probably be redirecting it in the future so it suits my needs at the moment.
+However I'll probably be redirecting it in the future so it suits my need at the moment.

 ---